 Sanctions are degrees of penalties, punishments, deterrents for disobeying a law or rule.

-Whereas prevention takes place pre-ethics, sanctions take place post-ethics.Sanctions are degrees of penalties, punishments, deterrents for disobeying a law or rule.
-Whereas prevention takes place pre-ethics, sanctions take place post-ethics.
+Whereas prevention takes place pre-behavior, sanctions take place post-behavior.Sanctions are degrees of penalties, punishments, deterrents for disobeying a law or rule.
+Whereas prevention takes place pre-behavior, sanctions take place post-behavior.
 Click To Tweet

 Justice means our society has decided on some sort of sanctions for non-application of the rules.
 Depending on the level of absence of observance of the ethics this can involve parents, teachers, coaches, referees and go on to controls by police, sanctions by judges and juries with punishments from deprivations to exclusions all the way to fines, prison sentences and beyond to the death sentence in certain jurisdictions.